Managing customer relationships on a WordPress site can get messy fast.

 If your content isn’t optimized for SEO, then Google and other search engines won’t know how to show it to people, and you’ll miss out on potential visitors.

-What’s great is that HubSpot has a dedicated SEO page where it gives you specific advice on how to optimize your content for search engines.
+With that in mind, I was very interested to see how a CRM platform like HubSpot would handle providing SEO advice.
+I found that HubSpot has a dedicated SEO page where it gives you specific advice on how to optimize your content for the search engines.

 You can also get recommendations for a specific page, which is perfect for optimizing your site’s most important pages.